aerospike/aerospike-client-python/BUILD.md

 The client depends on:

 - Python devel Package
+- OpenSSL
 - The Aerospike C client

 ### RedHat 6+ and CentOS 6+